 For NREMT exam pass rates, retention, and positive placement averages review our EMS Degree Program Student Outcomes | PDF.

-The A.A.S. degree and Certificate Level II program are accredited by Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Profession (CoAEMSP).
+The San Antonio College A.A.S. degree and Certificate Level II programs are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Profession (CoAEMSP).

 9355 - 113th St. N, #7709

 Rowlett, TX 75088